 OS Grid Ref:- SH 6071

-Nineteenth century Penrhyn Castle, around a mile east of Bangor , was once the home of the Pennant family and is now owned by the National Trust.
+Nineteenth century Penrhyn Castle, around a mile to the east of Bangor, was once the home of the Pennant family and is now owned by the National Trust.
 The house commands a superb position overlooking the Menai Strait.

 The massive front door leads into a long low vaulted corridor which in turn leads to the dramatic grand hall, which rises the whole height of the house and boasts a stone Norman style vault.
 The main staircase, which took ten years to build, has flights of stone steps leading through richly ornamented stone arches.
 The house contains much superb plasterwork, wood and stone carving and some fine furniture.